-These are the two things: for war, solidarity; for peace,

-conversation -- which will dominate, because the prophecy of Marx honorably fulfilled.
-Honorably, because he has been recognized in demand for solidarity.
+These are the two things: for war, solidarity; for peace, conversation -- which will dominate, because the prophecy of Marx is honorably fulfilled.
+Honorably, because he has been recognized in his demand for u- -- solidarity.
 Fulfilled, because the nations in their nationalism have come to the end of their rope.
-Yet, in this honorable fulfillment, there's also a victory of the spiritual tradition of Bible.
-Because it is the friendship of Engels and Marx. the devotion of Jennie Westfahlen, Marx's wife.
-It is the faith of working man in Marx and in the word of Marx that has really allowed us today to see this prophet as a prophet, to know of his existence. would mention Marx if he hadn't been put on this pedestal of loyalty and allegiance and reverence by the working man?
-I think he is -given them this shelter.
-I think that really all the strikes fought in the last hundred years have been ennobled, have been treated more generously by the fighters, because they had this great program, this great proclamation explaining the strike.
-Every one strike is part of one tremendous outcry for solidarity of the human race in work.
+Yet, in this honorable fulfillment, there's also a victory of the spiritual tradition of the Bible.
+Because it is the friendship of Engels and Marx; it is the devotion of Jennie Westfahlen, Marxens wife; it is the faith of the working man in Marx and in the word of Marx that has really allowed us today to see this prophet as a prophet, to know of his existence.
+Who would mention Marx if he hadn't been put on this pedestal of loyalty, and allegiance, and reverence by the working man?
+I think he is -- has given them this shelter.
+I think that really all the strikes fought in the last hundred years have been ennobled, have been treated more generously by the fighters, because they had this great program, this great proclamation explaining the strike, every one strike as part of one tremendous outcry for solidarity of the human race in work.

 Again, I invite you to -- not to be blinded by the Marxians against the greatness of Marx.
 They never mention the strikes.
-But after all, the strikes are the real story of the suffering of the working man in the last hundred years.
+But after all, the strikes are the real story of the -- of the suffering of the working man in the last hundred years.
 And the working man himself partly has been cheated out of this heroic story a little bit, I feel today, by his union leaders who are selling him on wages.
-No strike has ever been fought for wages, despite all the utter aspects.
-They have always been fought for the dignity of man and for the solidarity of the workers.
+No strike has ever been fought for wages, despite all the {utter} aspects.
+They have always been fight for -- fought for the dignity of man and for the solidarity of the workers.
 And that is a religious item.
-That is an act of neighborly love and an act of belonging, or -- and an expression of the deep feeling that all men in this tremendous division of labor are together in one great enterprise, regardless of the place, and the factory, and the individual shop in which they are working.
-The unity of the process of production all over the world is the other experience of the World Wars, which is a triumph of the story of our era, which has said that not only the spirit of man must unite in prayer on Sundays in one creed and one faith, but that even our hands may be -- by the scientific process -- be led in such a way that all production all over the globe is really one.
+That is an act of neighborly love and an act of belonging, or -- an expression of the deep feeling that all men in this tremendous division of labor are together in one great enterprise, regardless of the place, and the factory, and the individual shop in which they are working.
+The unity of the process of production all over the world is the other experience of the world wars, which is a triumph of the story of our era, which has said that not only the spirit of man must unite in prayer on Sundays in one -- one creed and one faith, but that even our hands may be -- by the scientific process -- be led in such a way that all production all over the globe is really one.
 That's incredibly Christian and incredibly ecumenic.
 I think it's a better ecumenicity than all the ecumenicity of the churches.

-As you know, Lenin recognizes, when he proclaimed in 1917, "Communism, that's the Hindenburg program in industry, plus the Soviets."
-And in this outcry, he united war and peace in the most --convincing to me -- convincing manner.
-We have Gen. Eisenhower as president, as a kind of minimum general, in order to bring to the attention of the American public that there has been fought a war, the consequences of which must not be forgotten for industry.
+As you know, Lenin recognized this, when he proclaimed in 1917, "Communism, that's the Hindenburg program in industry, plus the Soviets."
+And in this outcry, he united war and peace in the most -- convincing to me -- convincing manner.
+We have General Eisenhower as president, as a kind -- a kind of minimum general, in order to bring to the attention of the American public that there has been fought a war, the consequences of which must not be forgotten for industry.
 West Point has published a new textbook, Economics of National Security, which another attempt to show that war dominates peace, as it should, because otherwise if you -- as long as war dominates peace, there hasn't to be the next war.